pantheon-systems/documentation/source/content/cookies.md

 <Alert title="Note" type="info">

 If the value has already been set, do not set the cookie again in the response.
-Varnish cannot cache a response that contains a `Set-Cookie:` header.
+Pantheon cannot cache a response that contains a `Set-Cookie:` header.

 </Alert>